data-dot-all/dataall/pages/code.md

 load_modules(modes={ImportMode.API})
 ```

-Still not clear?
-Let's look at the following example from `modules.mlstudio`. `MLStudioApiModuleInterface` is a class
+For a deeper dive - let's look at the following example from `modules.mlstudio`:

+`MLStudioApiModuleInterface` is a class
 that inherits `ModuleInterface`. `is_supported` returns `ImportMode.API` which means that the interface
 will import code into the GraphQL API Lambda.

 Since we want the GraphQL API Lambda to execute module code, we will import `dataall.modules.mlstudio.api` and other
 API related sub-packages when the interface class is initialized.

 In the sections below, we will dive deep
 into the typical sub-packages for each ImportMode, but for the loading just remember: interface to import module code
 in each of the compute components.